Kumkumsahu003/Kumkumsahu003/README.md

 # Hi there 👋, I'm Kumkumsahu003

 ## 🚀 About Me
-Passionate developer exploring web technologies, AI/ML, and full-stack development.
-Currently building projects in HTML/CSS, Java, and AI-powered applications.
+Passionate developer exploring web technologies, and Java full-stack development.
+Currently building projects in HTML/CSS, Java, and JavaScript.

-- 🔭 I’m currently working on improving my skills in **Web Development** and **Artificial Intelligence**.
+- 🔭 I’m currently working on improving my skills in **Web Development** and **Java**.
 - 🌱 Learning **Machine Learning**, **Modern JavaScript frameworks**, and **Backend Development**.
 - 👯 Looking to collaborate on interesting open-source projects.
 - 📫 Reach me at: [kumkumsahu365@gmail.com] or via GitHub Issues.